Michael-Reefe/Loki.jl/README.md

 `templates`

-This allows one to include arbitrary templates in the fitting of MIR data, where the only fitting parameter is the normalization of the template for each spaxel.
+This allows one to include arbitrary templates in the fitting of MIR data, where the only fitting parameter is the normalization of the template for each channel in each spaxel (so, each template included adds a number of free parameters equal to the number of channels/bands in the spectrum being fit).
 Must be a 4-dimensional array where the first 3 axes match the shape of the data cube, and the 4th axis enumerates each different template.
 If provided, then it is required to also provide "template_names" to give labels to each template.

 `template_names`